Ponchik-Lukich/Password-Manager-Bot/README.md

    postgres://username:password@host:port/verceldb
    ```

-   To create database for this bot, run the following query in Vercel console:
+   To create database for this bot, run the following query in Vercel console inside `storage` tab:

    ```sql
    CREATE TABLE IF NOT EXISTS users